Healthy eating

 Get your five-a-day

-Eating five portions of fruit and vegetables a day (and you can eat many more if you like) helps you reap the benefits from lots of vitamins and minerals plus fibre (to help keep things regular – you know what we mean!).
+Eating five portions of fruit and vegetables a day (and you can eat many more if you like) helps you reap the benefits from lots of vitamins and minerals plus fibre (to keep things regular – you know what we mean!).

 Enjoy a wide variety and have them fresh, frozen, or canned in fruit juice (try to avoid canned fruit in sweetened syrup).
 Fruit and vegetables are great snacks, too.

-Want to know what counts as a ‘portion’? click here
+Want to know what counts as a ‘portion’?
+Click here

 Starchy carbohydrate foods

-These foods are a good source of vitamins and fibre, and help to satisfy the appetite without containing too many calories.
-Lots of foods come into this category, including potatoes (ideally with their skins left on), rice, pasta, noodles, bread, breakfast cereals and much more.
+These foods are a good source of energy, vitamins and fibre, and help to satisfy the appetite without containing too many calories.
+Lots of foods come into this category, including potatoes (ideally with their skins left on), rice, pasta, noodles, bread, chapattis, breakfast cereals and much more.

 Protein

-To reduce the fat content, choose lean meat and remove all visible fat, remove the skin from poultry and opt for lower-fat cooking methods – for example, grill instead of fry, and use light oil sprays instead of oil or butter.
+To reduce the fat content, choose lean meat and remove all visible fat, remove the skin from poultry and opt for lower-fat cooking methods – for example, grill or air-fry instead of fry, and use light oil sprays instead of oil or butter.

 For health it’s recommended that we eat two portions of fish per week, one of which should be oily fish (eg, salmon, mackerel or sardines).